Meet Kellianne

 Her family also instilled in her a great appreciation and respect for nature.
 She was fortunate to grow up with the Youghiogheny River, Round Hill Park, and acres of woods in her backyard.
 She spent most of her youth outdoors playing with friends in the woods, tending the garden, camping, boating, and skiing with family.

-Kellianne was the first in her family to graduate from college, receiving a dual degree in Marketing and Entrepreneurship from the Duquesne University.
-After graduating she worked various jobs in food industry, from waiting tables to Managing a banquet facility.
-Then as a food service director for school districts.
+Kellianne was the first in her family to graduate from college, receiving a B.S.B.A. with a dual degree in Marketing and Entrepreneurship from Duquesne University.
+After graduating she worked various jobs in the food industry while attending Le Cordon Bleu Culinary Institute of Pittsburgh earning a Culinary Arts Degree.
+Everything from waiting tables to operating a banquet facility in the West End of Pittsburgh.
+Then as a food service director for several local school districts.

 After living in McKeesport for almost 15 years, in 2020 Kellianne had an opportunity to buy a home where she grew up in Elizabeth Township.
 She wanted her son to have the same opportunity to play in the same woods as she did, fish in the same rivers, and explore the same trails.
 She began attending and speaking at school board and commissioners’ meetings.
 Unfortunately, this is also when the gas industry was asking for a Conditional Use Agreement to build an unconventional gas well 1700 ft. from their high school.
 The approval of the pad only fueled her desire to advocate for her community and the environment.